Haitian Cuban: Education

 Economic restraints amongst Haitians kept education informal and contained in their small communities, as such, very few of these Haitians had anything above a basic level of Creole literacy.
 This enabled Haitians to keep control over the cultural values their children received.

 Haitian religion

 Majority of Haitians are Catholic but vodou is also present behind the scenes.
 Vodou is decentralized and flexible.
 The rituals involved in vodou strengthen community ties and help the oppressed Haitians deal with their suffering.

 Recent years

 Haitians have continued to come to Cuba to work as braceros (hand workers, from the Spanish word brazo, meaning "arm") in the fields cutting cane.
 Their living and working conditions were not much better than slavery.
 Although they planned to return to Haiti, most stayed on in Cuba.
 For years, many Haitians and their descendants in Cuba did not identify themselves as such or speak Creole.
 In the eastern part of the island, many Haitians continued to suffer discrimination.
-But according to the Fidel Castro regime, since 1959, when he took over, this discrimination has stopped.